Logo

 Or, if you want to refinance more than one loan, add up the total combined amount (including potential penalties or fees).
 Refinancing multiple loans is also called debt consolidation, as you’re essentially combining multiple loans into one.
 In some cases it makes sense to take out one personal loan and use those funds to pay off other personal loans, credit cards, and high-interest debts all at once.

-Many lenders let you check to see if you prequalify for any loan offers before applying.
+Many lenders, like LendingClub Bank, let you check to see if you prequalify for any loan offers before applying.
 This gives you the opportunity to review the estimated loan amounts, interest rates, loan terms, and application and origination fees to see if refinancing your debt(s) makes sense.
-If possible, opt for lenders who, like LendingClub Bank, don’t charge a prepayment penalty or exit fee in the case you need to refinance your debt in the future.
+If possible, opt for lenders who, like LendingClub Bank, don’t charge a prepayment penalty or exit fee in case you need to refinance your debt in the future.

 Keep in mind, an origination fee may be subtracted from the loan disbursement.
 For example, if you take out a $10,000 loan with a 3% origination fee ($300), you would receive $9,700.
 With this in mind, consider how much you’ll need to borrow to refinance or consolidate your debts.[3]